BelchingJalapeno/Android-Chip-8-Emulator/README.md

 `DRW x y height` - draw a sprite to screen at x, y using the reading height bytes from the location of the `I` register

-`CLS` - clears the screen, setting turning all pixels off
+`CLS` - clears the screen, turning all pixels off

 `CAL` - calls a subroutine

 `RET` - returns from a subroutine

-`EQ dst src` - skips the next instruction if the 2 values are equal
+`EQ dst src` - skips the next instruction if the dst register and src or src register are equal

-`NEQ dst src` - skips the next instruction if the 2 values are not equal
+`NEQ dst src` - skips the next instruction if the dst register and src or src register are not equal

 `AND dst src` - sets dst to dst AND src